-If you have a FrSky Taranis radio and if you are using SmartPort telemetry, you can use your Taranis to change your PIDs and rates.
+If you have a FrSky Taranis radio and if you are using telemetry (such as SmartPort, FPort, or Crossfire), you can use your Taranis to change your PIDs and rates.

 This is done by installing a piece of programming code called a Lua script on your Taranis.
 If you are also using SmartAudio, you can use a Lua script to change your vTX settings.
 This is the same as if you were using the Betaflight OSD, but it works without you having to put your goggles on.